 This is the perfect place to add in the keywords and phrases that will get you past the Applicant Tracking System (ATS).
-While ATS algorithms are sophisticated and do more than ranking your resume based on the number of relevant keywords you use, you definitely need to include the skills your potential employer considers to be high value.
+While ATS algorithms are sophisticated and do more than rank your resume based on the number of relevant keywords you use, you definitely need to include the skills your potential employer considers to be of high value.

 Analyze the job listing and make sure you use exact phrases.
 If the job listing says “search engine optimization,” don’t limit your language to just SEO.
 Spell it out.
 In fact, do both to increase your chances.
 Some employers list the ATS that they use or you can find out through a web search.
 Take advantage of this detail to find out how it works and what you can do to make sure you pass that first crucial step.

 While there is no one standard Marketing Executive job description, many skills are ubiquitous.
 At the C-suite level, recruiters assume you know how to develop a marketing campaign, but they also need to know that you have the vision to lead and the management skills to go with that vision.
 Here are the top five traits that Forbes says CMOs have in common:

 - They are team players who also know how to lead.

 - They develop creative solutions and adapt quickly.

 - They know the customer always comes first.